ferdinandfrank/cdk-nuxt/README.md

 ## Destroy the Stack

-If you want to destroy the stack and all its resources, run the following script:
+If you want to destroy the stack and all its resources (including storage, e.g., access logs), run the following script:

 ```bash
 node_modules/.bin/cdk-nuxt-destroy-server